aaronflippo/course-in-a-box/modules/Lesson 2/_posts/2000-01-10-Coding Practice-Madlib.md

 This program will be a little longer, and you're going to have to design the story structure, so get ready to get creative!

+### Make a new Console Application
+Before we start, it's a good idea at this point to make a brand new C# console application.
+Just follow the directions from the first lesson, and call your new project "Madlib".

+### Overview
 Here's the basic structure of our program:
 1. We'll ask the user for a word or phrase one at a time, and store their answer in a series of variables, each with its own unique name.
 2. Then we'll print out the story at the end, using all of those stored variables to generate a story.